Cyber Essentials Scheme Patching Requirements

 How do you manage 3rd party software updates?

-Likes of Java, Chrome, Adobe, vlc, AutoCAD, etc… More often we come across clients think SCCM would be enough for the patch management but that's not the case.
+Likes of Java, Chrome, Adobe, vlc, AutoCAD, etc… More often we come across clients who think SCCM would be enough for the patch management but that's not the case.
 You will need to keep 3rd party applications up to date.
 Ideally, a centrally managed console.
-In most cases these providers cover Microsoft updates too.
+In most cases, these providers cover Microsoft updates too.
 Your Antivirus vendor may have a plugin to do this.
 Check with them.
-Especially in the current pandemic a cloud-based central patch management console would do wonders.
+Especially in the current pandemic, a cloud-based central patch management console would do wonders.

 Are all systems up-to-date?

-Is all the software used in the business properly licenced?
+Is all the software used in the business properly licensed?

-All software in use need to be properly licenced to be used in the business.
+All software in use needs to be properly licensed to be used in the business.

 Do you have mobile devices that are up to date?